Alex Mundy - Dentons

 What are the attributes you look for in a trainee that are particularly suited to your firm?

-We want someone who is bright and ambitious, but who also wants to build a career in commercial law at our firm.
-They need to demonstrate that with work experience and an interest in the commercial world - even reading the FT is a good way of demonstrating that interest!
+We want trainees who are driven and ambitious, but who also want to build a career in a global commercial law firm, so an international outlook is crucial!
+They need to demonstrate that with work experience and a genuine passion for understanding the inner workings of the commercial world.

 What is the biggest challenge facing would-be lawyers today?